A 13-month-old LlamaIndex bug re-embeds unchanged content

 OpenAIEmbedding()istext-embedding-ada-002at $0.10 per million tokens.
 Five times the price oftext-embedding-3-small.
 If you did not set the model explicitly, that is what you are running. - Fix.
 Three lines, below.
 If you cannot wait for the PR to merge, patch

-MetadataMode.ALLtoMetadataMode.EMBEDin your local copy ofllama-index-coreto stop the churn without changing any other behaviour.
+MetadataMode.ALLtoMetadataMode.EMBEDin your local copy ofllama-index-coreto stop the churn without changing any other behavior.

 Bug 1: Node.hash includes all metadata